molescat/mPlayground/README.md

 Usage:
 ------

-Build and run using Xcode7.3 and Swift2.2 (or later).
+Build and run using Xcode9.x and Swift4.x.